Researching your Virtual Assistant

 One of the questions I was recently asked when I gave a presentation about being a Virtual Assistant, and how we help business owners, was how a business owner who doesn’t know me from Adam (or Eve) knows they can trust me.

 If you are looking for a Virtual Assistant to work 1:1 with you in your place of work, do they have public liability insurance?
 Do they have professional indemnity insurance?
-Are they registered with the Information Commissioners Office?
+Are they registered with the Information Commissioners Office and are they GDPR compliant?
 All these things show the credibility of the Virtual Assistant as a serious business owner.

 FACT: The 2016 annual survey from the Society of Virtual Assistants identified that 30% of Virtual Assistants DON’T have Professional Indemnity Insurance and over half are NOT registered with the Information Commissioners Office!

-It is also good to check out whether the VA has won or been nominated for any awards.
+It is also good to check out whether the Virtual Assistant has won or has been nominated for any awards.
 This gives external validation but remember that this may not be an indicator of the quality of the work of the VA – you should check out their testimonials for that.

 Trust Your Instincts

-There is a lot to be said for instinct, if you feel you could work with this person, you are half way there.
+There is a lot to be said for instinct, if you feel you could work with this person and you like them, you are half way there.
 If there is any doubt in your mind whether the VA has the skills to do what you need, or that there may be communication issues then keep on looking!